tristanpenman/asteroids64/README.md

 To build in low resolution mode (320x240), alter the `DEFINES` at the top of the [Makefile](./GNUmakefile) to include `LOW_RESOLUTION=1`.
 The graphics will not be as crisp, but the game is perfectly playable.

-This screenshot shows low resolution mode in cen64:
+This screenshot shows low resolution mode in Ares:

 ![Low Resolution](misc/lores.png)